FuelLabs/sway-applications/.docs/contributing-book/src/documentation/issues/search/index.md

 ## [Filtering by label](./filtering.md)

-Issues can be categorized into categories through the use of labels and depending on the category a user may choose to contribute to one task or another.
+Issues can be grouped into categories through the use of labels and depending on the category a user may choose to contribute to one task or another.

 - Is it a bug fix, improvement, documentation etc.
 - Is it for the compiler, user interface, tooling etc.